(+91) 9686 448899

 The formula for Maleimide is H2C2(CO)2NH and it is a chemical compound.
 This material happens to be an important factor in building organic synthesis, it is also a form of unsaturated imide.
 The name Maleimide is derived from the two words maleic acid and imide.
 They belong to the -C(O)NHC(O)- functional group.
-A maleic acid is a form of dicarboxylic acid which is a molecule of two carboxyl groups.
+Maleic acid is a form of dicarboxylic acid which is a molecule of two carboxyl groups.
 This organic compound is the cis-isomer of butanediol acid.

-A small molecule like Biotin, oligosaccharide, a fluorescent dye and nucleic acid can also act as a substituent.
+Small molecules like Biotin, oligosaccharide, a fluorescent dye and nucleic acid can also act as a substituent.
 It could also be replaced by a synthetic polymer such as polyethylene glycol and a reactive group.
 A blood substitute can also be created by chemically modifying human haemoglobin with maleimide-polyethylene glycol which is called MP4.

-Maleimide and all its derivatives are made using amines anhydride by treating it with amines and then dehydrating the substance.
+Maleimide and all its derivatives are made using amine anhydride by treating it with amines and then dehydrating the substance.
 A unique feature of the maleimides is their reactivity which is susceptible to double bonds by additions.
 This could be achieved by the reaction of either Diels-Alder or Michael additions.

 The class of compounds that has two maleimide groups which are connected through the atoms of nitrogen is known as Bismaleimides.
 This is done through thermoset polymer chemistry which uses crosslinking reagents.
-Maleimide heterobifunctional reagents is a compound that contains a group linked maleimide with other reactive groups like activated N-hydroxysuccinimide ester.
-A good example of this is SMCC reagent.
+Maleimide heterobifunctional reagents are a compound that contains a group linked maleimide with other reactive groups like activated N-hydroxysuccinimide ester.
+A good example of this is the SMCC reagent.

 Only a few natural maleimides have been reported and exemplified by the pencolide from multicolour and cytotoxic from showdomycin.
 In 2009, Farinomalein was the first natural maleimide that was isolated from the entomopathogenic fungus.
 Maleimide is used in Biotechnology and Pharmaceutics.
-Bioconjugation mostly uses the maleimide-meditated methodologies.
+Bioconjugation mostly uses maleimide-meditated methodologies.
 There is high selectivity due to fast reaction rates.